Common Eye Problems

 Eye allergies – The common symptoms of allergies include itchy eyes, red eyes, watery and puffy.
 The allergy can vary considerably from seasonable plant allergy, or all year round dust or pet allergy.

 TIP: See your doctor for advice on the type of allergy that may be affecting you.
 Cold and wet compresses on your eyelids whilst your eyes are closed can also help.
 Taking antihistamines from the chemist can also help.

 Broken blood vessel

-If you notice your eye is bloodshot and all or a section of your eye is totally filled with blood.
+If you notice your eye is bloodshot, and all, or a section of your eye is totally filled with blood.
 This is called a sub-conjunctival haemorrhage.
-This type of problem often looks scary in the mirror, but is nothing serious and you should not worry about it.
+This type of problem often looks scary in the mirror, but is nothing serious and you shouldn’t worry about it.

 TIP: If you have a bloodshot eye with no history of any injury or foreign body in your eyes, you should see both your optometrist and doctor.
-It is important your optometrist looks into your eyes to confirm there no underlying cause.
-Also your doctor should check for any medical conditions that could cause it like blood pressure.
+It is important your optometrist examines your eyes to confirm there no underlying causes.
+Also, your doctor should check for any medical conditions that could cause it like high blood pressure.

 If you have a foreign object hit your eye, especially if it’s with great force, you should see your optometrist for an emergency appointment.
 There could be both damaged caused to the outside surface of your eye, as well as hidden damage caused to the retina, like retinal detachment.

 TIP: If you are suffering from a lot of pain, place a cold compress on your eyes.
 Try not to rub your eyes.
 Seek medical attention either see your optometrist or emergency department at the hospital.